wcbrown86/NatureNetKids/README.md

 Runs the app locally with the option to see how the app looks on multiple platforms
     ionic serve --lab
 Note ionic serve will not use native plugins in the browser. like the camera access.

-create a new page
-    ionic g page pageName

 compile device files to upload the app to a device
     ionic build ios